eclipse-edc/IdentityHub/docs/developer/architecture/identity-api.security.md

 }
 ```

-Here, the `AuthorizationService` is consulted to determine whether `participantId` is permitted to access
+Here, the `AuthorizationService` is consulted to determine whether `participantContextId` is permitted to access
 a `KeyPairResource` with `id`.

 > There is one exception to this, which is authorizing [built-in roles](#51-built-in-roles).